oulaba/RedBlock/README.md

 ## Demo

 This section introduces an example usage of our watermark scheme.
+To run on `llama-2-7b`, please login with you hugggingface token that has been granted access.
 If using 4 colorlist:
 - For RedBlock-rh:
   ```
   bash sample-entrypoint.sh